 Current burning period

-The Restricted Burning Period for the Shire of Augusta Margaret River is now in place until midnight on 17 May 2024.
+The Restricted Burning Period (Autumn) for the Shire of Augusta Margaret River will begin at 12.01am on Saturday 5 April 2025 and will remain in place until Midnight on Monday 12 May, unless advised otherwise.

-This means that a Permit to Burn is required prior to lighting any fire in the open air in accordance with the following , and includes the following conditions:
+This means that a Permit to Burn is required prior to lighting any fire in the open air, in accordance with the following conditions:

-• All approved Permits will be suspended on any day with a Fire Danger Rating of High or above.
-No campfires and firepits are to be lit on these days.
+• All issued Permits are suspended on any day with a Fire Danger Rating of HIGH or above, or during a Total Fire Ban.

-To check the current Fire Danger Rating or to find out if a Total Fire Ban has been issued, visit the Emergency WA website.
+To check the current Fire Danger Rating or to find out if a Total Fire Ban has been issued, visit the Emergency WA website or download the Emergency WA app.

 Find out more through the following links: